-What is a Duplicate Claim and how does it become a Dispute?
+What is a counter claim and how does it become a dispute?

 A duplicate claim is when one or more members dispute the ownership of a piece of music.
 The information below shows the process by which the duplicate claim may become a dispute.